MicrochipTech/iot_solutions_for_access_control/README.md

 #### Smart Home <a name="step2b1"></a>

-Typical use case for Smart Home and illustrated by this demo: face recognition is required to open the garage door, disarm the home alarm and turn ON the lights.
+Typical use case for Smart Home is illustrated by this demo: face recognition is required to open the garage door, disarm the home alarm and turn ON the lights.

 #### Smart Building <a name="step2b2"></a>

 For Smart Building, access control with a granted access could be required to enter into a building.

-That enable another use case which is the energy management with a smart lighting system which turn ON the lights if a person is authorized to enter into the building.
+That enable another use case: the energy management with a smart lighting system turning ON the lights if a person is authorized to enter into the building.

 #### Industry 4.0 <a name="step2b3"></a>